JoaoPedroFPK/JoaoPedroFPK/README.md

 ---

 AI and data engineer with four years of professional experience building production AI systems, from data pipelines and ML models to retrieval infrastructure at scale.
-I have architected and owned a Brazilian legal-jurisprudence data lake and RAG platform serving lawyers and specialized legal workflows.
-My final-year thesis investigates the geometric structure of internal representations across Transformer architectures, bridging applied engineering with interpretability research.

 ---